 If we try to define what a green zone is, we can get very different answers.
 The definition of a green zone can vary between different communities.
-However, the common to protect the environmental and economic health of a community heavily affected by local pollution [2].
+However, the common concept of a green zone is that it provides a local framework to protect the environmental and economic health of a community heavily affected by local pollution [2].
 Problems related to urbanization mentioned before in the introduction help to picture green zone as a modern community or community area which is transformed from an economically depressed and highly polluted into sustainable, socially friendly, with new practices of green business, healthier environment, and capable economic future.
 Green zones can sometimes be defined also only as a green space (etc. a park or a green promenade).
 Growing appreciation of the role played by green spaces in regulating the local mesoclimate and in the removal of gaseous air pollutants derived from human activities has led many cities to become immersed in a frantic greening process, which has had a direct impact on the citizens' quality of life [1].

 In 2010, the Environmental Protection Agency (EPA) confirmed the wide accepted concept of a green zone [2]: